gumaerc-testorg/pe.710-spring-2007/content/pages/image-galleries/_index.md

 ---
 content_type: page
-learning_resource_types: []
+description: ''
-ocw_type: CourseSection
+draft: false
 title: Image Galleries
 uid: de168d39-f840-f977-8435-fb3ef4fd9530
 ---
 These galleries cover the four basic shots in tennis.
 They are pictorial essays on each shot, showing the progression and steps for each.
-Streaming video of each action is available on the [Video]({{< baseurl >}}/pages/video) page.
+Streaming video of each action is available on the {{% resource_link 4655d2c6-8334-e52b-0b1a-65bfe27c6a21 "Video" %}} page.

 Forehand
 --------